xNok/devops-lean-6sigma-toolbox/SMART_Devops_Maturity_Assessment/Readme.md

 ### Step 1: Team Lead and Product Owner Interviews

-In the first phase, gathering an initial feed back is essential it is the catalyst for improving people's mind set and empowering with new techiniques. **Tech lead** most likely already have an opinion on the improvements they would like to implement.
-On ther oter hand **Product Owners** need to be aware of the best practices in terms of product development.
+In the first phase, gathering initial feedback is essential.
+It is the catalyst for improving people's mindsets and empowering them with new techniques. **Tech lead** most likely already have an opinion on the improvements they would like to implement.
+On the other hand, **Product Owners** need to be aware of product development's best practices.
 They also need to understand why they should dedicate some development time to improve some technical aspects.
 They need to understand the business value of the proposed practices in the product development cycle.

-This is your chance to bring the business, the technologies and the operation on the same page.
+This is your chance to bring the business, the technologies, and the operation on the same page.

 During the interview:

 * Explain what `SMART Maturity assessment` is.
 * Review each of the 15 items and try to place them in each of the maturity levels (1 to 5)
 * Each time, open the conversation to gain as much insight as possible.
 And remember the planning step of the Improvement Kata model:
-   * Understand the direction or change - For instance ask: What is Canary deployment?
+   * Understand the direction or change - For instance, ask: What is Canary deployment?
 What is the value of it?
    * Grasp the current situation - For example: What do we do concerning Version control?
 What can we improve?
 Is there a blocker that stops us from implementing improvements?
 Do we need to do more research on the topic to understand the best practices on the market?
    * Establish the following target condition - Do we have interest in getting better on that item?
 Do we have a use case for it?
-Do we have a project that would immediatly benefit from it?
+Do we have a project that would immediately benefit from it?

 > Don't be afraid of admitting that you are at a maturity level 1 (Start).